Observation of angular momentum transfer among crystal lattice modes

-where $\phi_l$ is the wave function of the phonon at the high symmetry point $k=0$.
-It is instructional to depict the two orthogonal components of the $\text{E}_\text{g}$ mode under $\text{C}_3$ symmetry on the simplest triangle lattice~\cite{Wefers1998}, as shown in Fig.~\ref{fig:main_4}d.
-As the axial mode is a superposition of two linearly polarized $\Gamma$-point modes, the $Q_x$ and $Q_y$ components have identical phase relations at each of the three lattice sites.
-After applying an in-plane $\text{C}_3$ rotation (see Fig.~\ref{fig:main_4}e), an additional $\pi/3$ phase factor has to be applied to obtain the initial eigenstate of Fig.~\ref{fig:main_4}d.
-Simply speaking, the ions have to go a third of their oscillation period backwards in time to reach the same position as a $\text{C}_3$ rotation of a time snapshot.
-By definition in Eq. (\ref{PAMdef}), the PAM is thus $l_\text{ph}=-1$ per phonon for the observed LCP $\text{E}_\text{g}$ mode.
-From the same equation this $\text{C}_3$ symmetry $l_\text{ph}=-1$ is equivalent to $l_\text{ph}=2$, corresponding to an Umklapp process in a rotational Brillouin zone \cite{Bloembergen1980, Zhang2015}.
-Or, simply speaking, in a triangular lattice as depicted in Fig.~\ref{fig:main_4}f, we may either move $4\pi/3$ of the phonon phase forward or $2\pi/3$ backwards in time to reconstruct the phonon wave function after the $\text{C}_3$ operation.
-In nonlinear phononics, the $\text{E}_\text{g}$ amplitude scales with the square of the $\text{E}_\text{u}$ driving mode, and thus also inherits twice its phase: $Q^{\text{R}}\propto (Q^{\text{IR}})^2=e^{i2\phi_{\text{IR}}}(\hat{Q}^{\text{IR}})^2$.
-In the analogue particle picture, energy and PAM conservation of two annihilated $\text{E}_\text{u}$ phonon quanta with $l^{\text{IR}}_\text{ph}=1$, dictate that the $\text{E}_\text{g}$ phonon must carry twice the energy and PAM of the $\text{E}_\text{u}$ phonon, and thus $l^{\text{R}}_\text{ph}=2l^{\text{IR}}_\text{ph}=-1$.
-The experimental reversal of phonon helicity thus shows that PAM is not only transferred but also perfectly conserved through anharmonic phonon-phonon coupling.
+where $\phi_l$ is the wave function of the phonon at the high-symmetry point $k=0$.
+It is sufficient to depict the two orthogonal components of the $\text{E}$ modes under $\text{C}_3$ symmetry on the simplest triangle lattice~\cite{Wefers1998}, as shown in Fig.~4d.
+As the axial mode is a superposition of two linearly polarized $\Gamma$-point modes, the $Q_{\alpha}$ and $Q_{\beta}$ components have identical phase relations at each of the three lattice sites.
+After performing an in-plane $\text{C}_3$ rotation (see Fig.~4e), an additional $2\pi/3$ phase factor has to be applied to obtain the initial eigenstate of Fig.~4d.
+In other words, the ions have to go a third of their oscillation period backwards in time to reach the same position as a $\text{C}_3$ rotation of a time snapshot.
+By definition in Eq.(\ref{PAMdef}), the PAM is thus $l_\text{ph}=-1$ per phonon for the observed LCP E mode.
+According to the same equation, in this $\text{C}_3$ symmetry $l_\text{ph}=-1$ is equivalent to $l_\text{ph}=2$, corresponding to an Umklapp process in a rotational Brillouin zone \cite{Bloembergen1980, Zhang2015,Chen2015}.
+Or simply speaking, as depicted in Fig.~4f, we may either move $4\pi/3$ of the phonon phase forward or $2\pi/3$ backwards in time to reconstruct the phonon wave function after the $\text{C}_3$ operation.
+In nonlinear phononics, the $\text{E}_\text{g}$ amplitude scales with the square of the $\text{E}_\text{u}$ driving mode, and thus inherits twice its phase: $Q^{\text{R}}\propto (Q^{\text{IR}})^2=e^{i2\phi_{\text{IR}}}(\hat{Q}^{\text{IR}})^2$.
+In the analogue particle picture, energy and PAM conservation of two annihilated $\text{E}_\text{u}$ phonon quanta with $l^{\text{IR}}_\text{ph}=1$ dictate that the $\text{E}_\text{g}$ phonon must carry twice the energy and PAM of the $\text{E}_\text{u}$ phonon, and thus $l^{\text{R}}_\text{ph}=2l^{\text{IR}}_\text{ph}=-1$.
+The experimentally observed exact reversal of phonon helicity would violate angular momentum conservation in free space (continuous rotational invariance), but perfectly obeys the crystal (or pseudo) angular momentum conservation under discrete $\text{C}_3$ rotational invariance in the investigated $ab$ plane of $\text{Bi}_2\text{Se}_3$.
+This phenomenon can be considered as rotational phonon-phonon Umklapp scattering, being the nonlinear \textit{phononics} analogue of the rotational Umklapp process in nonlinear optics~\cite{Bloembergen1980} and the \textit{angular} momentum counterpart of linear momentum phonon-phonon Umklapp scattering governing solid state physics~\cite{Kittel2005}.